roeegro/SwimFix/training/README.md

 ## Required Third-Party Repositories and Packages

+Before we get started, please run the following commands:

+### Repositories
-Before we get started, please run this in order to clone the required third party git repositories which we will use:
+this will clone the required third party git repositories which we will use:
 ```
 cd training
 start clone_training_repos.bat [Windows]